r3econ/bbq-ios/README.md

 - Simplifying autolayout logic in `RAFDetailViewController`

 # License

 This code is distributed under the terms and conditions of the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.

 Copyright (c) 2014-2022 Rafał Sroka

+# Acknowledgements

+Icons used in the app come from [flaticon.com](https://www.flaticon.com/).